SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 ## <a name="gcp-cert"></a> Issue a certificate with Google Cloud

 Creating a new certificate is done through the HTTP(S) load balancer configuration.
-If you're not already there, on the main menu (top left), scroll down and select "Network Services" then "Load balancing".
+On the main menu (top left), navigate to "Network Services" then "Load balancing".
 Select your load balancer by clicking on its name.

 If you don't have a named certificate present under the "Frontend" section, follow the menu [above](#gcp-frontend) to begin the process.

 Once you have a named certificate on your frontend, it should look like this.
-The certificate is not active yet.
 It may take a few minutes after creating the load balancer for the `IP:Port` to appear.

 ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-front-end-got-ip-port.png)

-The gray `i` indicates the certificate is in the "provisioning" state, not yet fully active.
+The gray `(i)` indicates the certificate is in the "provisioning" state, not yet fully active.

-* Click on the certificate name (underlined, blue above).
+* Click on the certificate name (underlined in blue).
 You should see the status similar to this.

     ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-front-end-cert-provisioning.png)